 Please note: a good OAuth library will handle most of these steps for you.
 You should only need to supply a client ID and secret.

 Redirect Your Users for Authorization

 First, redirect your user to the authorize endpoint.
-Note, the redirect_uri must match the one given when you app was registered.
+Note, the redirect_uri must match the Callback URL given when your app was registered.

 GET https://bufferapp.com/oauth2/authorize? client_id=...& redirect_uri=...& response_type=code

 The user will then approve or deny the request to authorize your application.
 At this point they will be redirected back to the redirect_uri location with an authorization code or error message as a query parameter.
 This should look something like:

 Getting an Access Token